 Codeine is made using extractions from the opium poppy plant.
 It is often prescribed to treat short-term mild to moderate pain.
 Cancer and palliative care patients are sometimes prescribed codeine for chronic pain, but the use of codeine for other types of chronic pain (back pain, fibromyalgia, osteoarthritis, headache, etc.) is controversial because codeine is highly addictive.
 Codeine can be injected or taken orally (liquid, controlled-release tablet, and immediate-release tablet).
 Adverse effects include nausea, respiratory depression, sexual dysfunction, hypersensitivity, weakness, urinary retention, edema, blurred vision, fatigue, tremors, and abdominal cramps.
 Long-term users sometimes believe that they need codeine in order to treat the symptoms that the drug causes.
 If you or a loved one is seeking treatment for codeine addiction in the Spokane, Spokane Valley, and North Idaho areas, we hope you will consider our life-changing treatment center.

 Morphine (a natural opiate alkaloid derived directly from the opium poppy plant) is approved by the FDA to treat moderate to severe pain (acute and chronic).
-Morphine is essential in palliative (end-of-life) pain management, active cancer treatment, and vaso-occlusive pain during a sickle cell crisis.
-Morphine is also prescribed for short-term and emergency pain management and sedation.
+This medication is essential in palliative (end-of-life) pain management, active cancer treatment, and vaso-occlusive pain during a sickle cell crisis.
+Doctors may also prescribe this medication for short-term and emergency pain management and sedation.
 Morphine can be administered orally (pills, liquids, and quick-dissolve tablets), intravenously (IV), epidurally (injection), and intrathecally (injection).
 It can also be snorted and inserted into the rectum.
 Morphine is highly addictive; patients truly believe that they will die without it.
 Side effects of morphine include constipation, nausea, urine retention, agitation, sexual dysfunction, dry mouth, euphoria, dysphoria, lightheadedness, sedation, and dizziness, hypotension, and skin rashes.
 Spokane Falls Recovery Center offers the best morphine addiction treatment in the Spokane, Spokane Valley, and North Idaho areas.

 Doctors have been overprescribing opiates for years.
 Becoming dependent on opiates is not weakness or lack of willpower.
 The brain naturally wants the body to be comfortable.
 Anyone who takes prescription opiates is at risk of developing dependency.
-At Spokane Falls Recovery Center, our outpatient opiate addiction treatment program offers the tools needed to help people get their lives back.
+At Spokane Falls Recovery Center, our opiate addiction treatment program offers the tools needed to help people get their lives back.
+Our treatment programs include: